-Whatever your requirements, it's more than likely that it can be catered for.
-Call your specialist Cruise Concierge, Ann Smith, who will be happy to discuss your requirements and take care of your travel arrangements to ensure your holiday is enjoyable and hassle-free.
+Whatever your requirements, it's more than likely that you can be catered for.
+Call your specialist Cruise Concierge, who will be happy to discuss your requirements and take care of your travel arrangements to ensure your holiday is enjoyable and hassle-free.

-If you're looking for an easy-access cruise or disabled cruise, we recommend considering...
+If you're looking for an easy-access and accessible cruise, we recommend considering...

 Royal Caribbean International

 Royal Caribbean takes very good care of disabled guests.
-Their Freedom Class and Oasis Class ships are the largest afloat today and include the most up-to-date amenities you could wish for, from specially adapted staterooms and lift-accessible pools and Jacuzzis to Braille signs and elevator buttons throughout.
-Although the facilities on board are second to none, it is worth noting that these ships are enormous, measuring at least the length of three football pitches – so long distances may need to be covered to get to certain facilities.
-Their smaller Radiance Class ships offer a smaller, medium-sized alternative, whilst featuring the same specially adapted features for disabled guests.
+The line's Freedom Class and Oasis Class ships are the largest afloat today and include the most up-to-date amenities you could wish for, from specially adapted staterooms and lift-accessible pools and Jacuzzis to Braille signs and elevator buttons throughout.
+Although the facilities on-board are second to none, it is worth noting that these ships are enormous, measuring at least the length of three football pitches – so long distances may need to be covered to get to certain facilities.
+Their smaller Radiance Class ships offer a medium-sized alternative, whilst featuring the same specially adapted features for disabled guests.

 All of P&O Cruises’ ships have wheelchair-accessible cabins.
-These rooms feature wide electric-access doorways into the stateroom, ample floor space for freedom of movement, and ramped access if they come with balconies.
+These rooms feature wide electric-access stateroom doorways, ample floor space for freedom of movement and ramped access if they come with balconies.
 All adapted staterooms also have a level-entry roll-in shower and pull-down shower seat with grab rails.
-Some ships also have hoists to at least one of their swimming pools onboard.
+Some ships also have hoists to at least one of their swimming pools on-board.
 P&O Cruises also offer adapted excursions at most ports of call, and special equipment can also be booked for you in advance if needed.

 Celebrity Cruises’ Solstice Class ships – Solstice, Equinox and Eclipse – include extra amenities with the disabled passenger in mind, including accessible staterooms across most categories.
 All rooms come with automatic opening doors, and there are pool and Jacuzzi lifts for wheelchair users as well as lowered casino tables.
 Celebrity's smaller Millennium-class ships, Millennium, Infinity and Constellation, also offer a range of wheelchair-accessible cabins in a variety of categories.
 Unique to this class of ships, Celebrity Constellation also has pool and Jacuzzi lifts similar to her Solstice Class fleet mates.

-Norwegian Cruise Line (NCL) welcomes disabled passengers aboard all their ships.
-They provide fleet-wide amenities, including up to 27 staterooms per ship that are wheelchair accessible – with grab bars throughout the bathrooms, shower seats and extra-wide doors for easy access.
-Some of their ships have alarm pull rods in bathrooms and alarm buttons beside the beds.
+Norwegian Cruise Line (NCL) welcomes disabled passengers aboard all its ships.
+It provides fleet-wide amenities, including up to 27 staterooms per ship that are wheelchair accessible – with grab bars throughout the bathrooms, shower seats and extra-wide doors for easy access.
+Some ships have alarm pull rods in bathrooms and alarm buttons beside the beds.
 Many NCL ships have Braille indicators in their lifts, as well as cabin numbers in Braille text.
-Their three newest state-of-the-art ships all have electrical hoists for access to the pools and Jacuzzis too.
+NCL's three newest state-of-the-art ships all have electrical hoists for access to the pools and Jacuzzis too.
 Many NCL ships also have dedicated wheelchair positions in the main theatres, and if not, dedicated wheelchair seating can be arranged.

-Cunard's Queen Victoria has twenty wheelchair-accessible cabins onboard, all featuring roll-in showers, grab rails and shower seats.
-All areas of the ship are barrier-free and accessible, and pool hoists and rental equipment are also available for cruise passengers with special needs.
+Cunard's Queen Victoria has 20 wheelchair-accessible cabins on-board, all featuring roll-in showers, grab rails and shower seats.
+All areas of the ship are barrier-free and accessible, while pool hoists and rental equipment are also available for cruise passengers with special needs.